justintung/rate-limit/README.md

 # References

+## Continuation or Expansion of these Projects

 - [this code is forked from DavidGoodwin/RateLimit](https://github.com/DavidGoodwin/RateLimit)
 - [which was built on touhonoob/RateLimit](https://github.com/touhonoob/RateLimit)
 - [and then i merged it with jeroenvisser101/LeakyBucket](https://github.com/jeroenvisser101/LeakyBucket)

+## Knowledge

 - [Token Bucket Algorithm](http://en.wikipedia.org/wiki/Token_bucket)
 - [Leaky Bucket Algorithm](https://en.wikipedia.org/wiki/Leaky_bucket)
 - [stackoverflow post about Rate Limiting](http://stackoverflow.com/a/668327/670662)

+## PSR-7 Middleware Handlers to Base the Future PSR7 Support Off Of

+- [nikolaposa/rate-limit](https://github.com/nikolaposa/rate-limit) 🚔 Standalone component that facilitates rate-limiting functionality.
+Also provides a middleware designed for API and/or other application endpoints.
+- [robwittman/leaky-bucket-rate-limiter](https://github.com/robwittman/leaky-bucket-rate-limiter) PSR-7 Leaky Bucket Rate Limiter - This middleware enables API Rate-Limiting based on a Leaky Bucket algorithm.